 - ¼ teaspoon salt

-- 1 ½ cup roughly chopped pecans or pecan halves
+- 1 ½ cups roughly chopped pecans, pecan halves or pieces

-Spray a sheet of foil with cooking spray and place on a work surface.
-Spray two spoons (regular table size spoons) with cooking spray.
-Set aside
+Line a sheet pan with foil and spray with cooking spray.
+Rub the spray with a paper towel to throughly coat the pan.
+Spray two spoons (regular table size spoons) or two small silicone spatulas with cooking spray.
+Set aside.

-Add pecans to a small sauté pan.
+Add pecans to a small nonstick sauté pan.
 Cook over medium heat, stirring frequently, for 2-3 minutes or until fragrant and beginning to toast.
-S

-Add the sugar/spice mixture to the pan and stir with a heat-resistant spatula to coat the nuts.
-Stir frequently until all the syrup is gone and is coating the nuts (about 2-3 minutes).
+Add the sugar/spice mixture to the pan and stir with a heat-resistant spatula frequently until the syrup mixture is completely gone and is coating the nuts (about 2-3 minutes).

-Now, stir continuously for another 2-4 minutes, until the pecans deep golden brown and shiny.
-If the nuts seem to be browning too fast, reduce the heat.
-(The length of time depends on the heat level but be sure to see notes above in the post.)
+Now, stir continuously (no multitasking here!) for another 2-5 minutes, until the pecans are shiny and turn a deep golden mahogany color.
+If the nuts seem to be browning too fast or you see a lot of smoke coming from the pan (a little is okay), reduce the heat.
+(The length of time depends on the heat level, but be sure to see notes above in the post.)

 Turn out onto prepared foil.
-With the two prepared spoons, spread nuts apart and separate to a single layer.
+With the two prepared spoons (or small spatulas), spread nuts apart and separate to a single layer.
 (See notes above in post.)
 Cool completely and store in an airtight container.